Frequently Asked Questions

 Need is determined through the FAFSA.
 The FAFSA can be thought of as an intricate calculator that takes into consideration a student’s household size, number of students in college, geographic location, a family’s income and assets to determine a number called the Expected Family Contribution (EFC).
 The EFC is NOT the amount that will be billed to a family for the academic year.
 The EFC is simply a number used to determine a student’s need-based aid eligibility.
 The EFC is then subtracted from the student’s Costs of Attendance (COA) to determine need.
 Students are then provided as much need based aid according to their eligibility.
 More information on this can be found online at https://studentaid.ed.gov/fafsa/next-steps/how-calculated

-To review loan and other financing options (like a payment plan) please go to college’s Loan and Other Aid webpage.
+To review loan and other financing options (like a payment plan) please visit our Loans web page.